RafaelSterzinger/AlphaTrader/README.md

 * [Deep Reinforcement Learning for Foreign Exchange Trading](https://arxiv.org/abs/1908.08036)

-    Comparing DQN and PPO (Proximal Policy Optimization) algorithms and their effectiveness in the Forex market.
-There are also possibillies to try different PPO algorithms from [this](https://arxiv.org/abs/1707.06347) paper.
+    Comparing DQN and PPO (Proximal Policy Optimization) algorithms and their effectiveness in the forex market.
+There are also possibilities to try different PPO algorithms from [this](https://arxiv.org/abs/1707.06347) paper.

 Depending on the speed of progress there is also the idea of including sentiment analysis in the model.
 Papers on this topic are: